covid19-bh-machine-learning/master/report/paper.md

 |:--:|
 | *ic50 distribution for putative binding MHC class I epitopes per allele.* |

 The space of predicted epitopes and IC50 values were explored with UMAP clustering.
-For this purpose, an approach analagous to one hot encoding was used.
+For this purpose, an approach analogous to one hot encoding was used.
 For each of the original 3730 sequences a vector was generated with length equal to the number of distinct (predicted) allele-epitope pairs.
 As with one hot encoding, a 0 was used to indicate that a given allele-epitope was not predicted for the sequence.
 However, instead of using a 1 to indicate the prediction of an allele-epitope pair for a given sequence, the inverse of the IC50 value was used (1/IC50).
 This was done to include some information about predicted binding affinities.
 Future work could expand on this by using more direct representations of predicted immunogenicity and screening out epitopes resembling self-peptides.

 The UMAP clustering of the predicted epitope space yielded some interesting results that warrant further investigation.
-In particular, it suggested very little within-species varation of the immnune-presentation of envelope and membrane proteins.
+In particular, it suggested very little within-species variation of the immune-presentation of envelope and membrane proteins.

 | ![](../epitope-clustering/plots/umap_envelope_protein.png) |
 |:--:|